Adamv27/Sentry/README.md

 <h2 id="about-the-project"> :pencil: About The Project</h2>

 <p align="justify">
   Sentry is a desktop password manager built with Swing.
 User information is stored locally in an SQLite database.
 This project was designed using the <strong>MVC</strong> architecture.
+  This project is not yet responsive but adding resizing is on my roadmap.
 </p>